-Approved by the Public Policy Committee on December 9, 2020
+Approved by the Public Policy and Practice Committee on January 29, 2025

 Policy

-• The Federal Communication Commission (FCC) regularly update its maps as required by the Broadband Deployment Accuracy and Technological Availability (DATA) Act and that the maps are developed in a timely fashion and in close coordination with state, local, and private stakeholders.
+- The Federal Communication Commission (FCC) regularly updates its broadband accessibility maps as required by the Broadband Deployment Accuracy and Technological Availability (DATA) Act.
+These maps must be updated in a timely fashion and in close coordination with state, local, and private stakeholders to more accurately reflect current access.

-• States and municipalities should develop broadband plans aimed at closing the gap in digital for all.
+- States and municipalities should continue developing broadband plans aimed at closing the broadband divide for all.
 These plans should foster stakeholder engagement, identify, and remove limitations to better data collection and mapping, support strategic buildouts and deployment efforts, and encourage the preservation of conduit and right of way for future technologies.

-• A coordinated approach is needed to ensure broadband is built out to underserved populations, similar to the Rural Electrification Act of 1936.
+- A coordinated approach is needed to ensure fast, reliable broadband is not only accessible but affordable to underserved populations.

-• The enactment and enforcement of codes and standards to ensure that utility poles and other structures that support 4G/5G and future telecommunications equipment are structurally sound, reliable, and resilient.
+- Codes and standards are needed to ensure that utility poles and other structures support wireless and future telecommunications equipment are structurally sound, reliable, resilient, and available for future broadband improvements.

 Issue